-Owning a beautiful single family townhouse in Manhattan, the city that never sleeps, is a dream come true for some.
-It’s really the closest thing to owning your own home in a city of high rises and apartment houses.
-A townhome requires more care and patience than a condo or coop, but owning one with historic townhouse charm can be very satisfying.
+Owning a Manhattan Townhouse in the city that never sleeps is a dream come true for some.
+It's really the closest thing to owning your own home in a city of high rises and apartment houses.
+A townhome requires more care and patience than a condo or coop, but owning one can be very satisfying.

 If you are planning to purchase a townhouse for sale Manhattan has some of the most exciting townhouses in the US.
 Whether you want a single-family townhouse or multi-family townhouse where you can receive rental income, you can find a selection of them in the search below.
-Townhouses near Hudson Riverside Park and on picturesque tree lined blocks are particularly appealing.
 After the set of listings below, check out the Answers to Frequently Asked Questions about townhouses.

-A Manhattan townhouse for sale is an expensive option, especially for high-end buyers.
+A Manhattan townhouse for sale is an expensive option no matter which way you slice it.
 New York City townhouses are in limited supply, so expect to pay for the luxury.
-Luxurious properties like the Lenox Hill limestone mansion, known for its original architectural details and prime location near Central Park, cater to high-end buyers seeking elegant urban living.

 According to the Douglas Elliman Townhouse report, as of July 2022, the average sales price of a townhome in Manhattan stood at $7 million or $1,500 per square foot.
 Below we break down the prices by region of the city.